BowserLover/bowserlover.github.io/README.md

 # bowserlover.github.io
-getting all of the boring stuff out first
+getting all of the boring stuff out of the way first

+hi im bowserlover and i make stuff i guess

+## projects
+audio projection bots (private)